vizia/vizia-book/src/walkthrough/lenses.md

 This creates a lens with `Source = AppData` and `Target = usize`.
 Any binding using this lens will only rebuild its children when it detects the length of the list has changed - not any of its contents!

+Note that since map lenses contain a closure, they are not `Copy`.
+You'll have to explicitly clone them whenever you want to pass them around.

 ## Bindings Under the Hood

 Let's take a short detour to talk about why your choice of lens matters.
-First, when you build a binding, the lens you pass in must have a source type which implements `Model` and a target type that implements `Data`.
+First, when you build a binding, the lens you pass in must have a source type which implements `Model` and a target type that implements a different trait, `Data`.
 We haven't seen `Data` yet, but it is very simple: here is its full definition:

 ```rust